elizabellatran/elizabellatran.github.io/index.md

 ---

 ## About
 Hi, I’m Elizabeth, a Bay Area dweller with a love for all things cute.
 By day, I'm a Data Scientist.
-By night, I'm an indie game developer - part of <a href="https://pixelboltgames.wixsite.com/pixelbolt-games">PixelBolt </a> team- inspiring Youtuber, and a hobby artist, exploring my creative side after hours. 🎨🎮
+By night, I'm an indie game developer - part of <a href="https://pixelboltgames.wixsite.com/pixelbolt-games">PixelBolt </a> team- <a href="https://www.youtube.com/@cutebrainpants">inspiring Youtuber</a>, and a hobby artist, exploring my creative side after hours. 🎨🎮
 <hr>

 ## Current Projects